Oregon State vs. Colorado NCAA Football Odds, Plays and Insights | November 6, 2021

 - The Beavers and their opponents have scored an average of 60.8 points per game in 2021, 6.3 more than Saturday's total.

-- The 47.9 PPG average total in Buffaloes games this season is 6.6 points fewer than this game's over/under.
+- The 54.5 over/under in this game is 6.6 points higher than the 47.9 average total in Buffaloes games this season.

 Oregon State Stats and Trends

-- Oregon State has five wins against the spread in eight games this season.
+- Oregon State has played eight games, with five wins against the spread.

 - The Beavers have been favored by 10.5 points or more two times this season and have covered the spread in all of them.

-- Oregon State's games this year have hit the over on four of eight set point totals (50%).
+- Oregon State's games this year have gone over the point total four times in eight opportunities (50%).

-- Oregon State is 5-1 against the spread and 5-1 overall this season when the team puts up more than 24.6 points.
+- When Oregon State records more than 24.6 points, it is 5-1 against the spread and 5-1 overall.

-- In games that Oregon State amasses more than 400.5 yards, the team is 4-1 against the spread and 4-1 overall.
+- In games that Oregon State piles up over 400.5 yards, the team is 4-1 against the spread and 4-1 overall.

-- This year, the Beavers have turned the ball over 13 times, seven more than the Buffaloes' takeaways (6).
+- The Beavers have turned the ball over 13 times this season, seven more turnovers than the Buffaloes have forced (6).

 - Find the latest spread and moneyline odds for Oregon State at SISportsbook.